 Betaine seems to increase strength, power, and elicits hormonal changes in a muscle-building way.
 It may possibly increase strength and power endurance too.
 So the research shows it to be an all round effective supplement, making it an extremely effective option for high power sports like sprinting, Olympic lifting, or regular weight lifting.

 - Betaine supplementation enhances anabolic endocrine and Akt signaling in response to acute bouts of exercise.
-Jenna M. Apicella, Elaine C. Lee, Brooke L. Bailey, Catherine Saenz, Jeffrey M. Anderson, Stuart A. S. Craig, William J. Kraemer, Jeff S. Volek, Carl M. Maresh [Go Up ↩]
+Jenna M. Apicella, Elaine C. Lee, Brooke L. Bailey, Catherine Saenz, Jeffrey M. Anderson, Stuart A. S. Craig, William J. Kraemer, Jeff S. Volek, Carl M. Maresh [↩]

 - Effect of betaine supplementation on cycling sprint performance.
-J Luke Pryor, Stuart AS Craig and Thomas Swensen [Go Up ↩]
+J Luke Pryor, Stuart AS Craig and Thomas Swensen [↩]

 - Ergogenic effects of betaine supplementation

 on strength and power performance.
-Elaine C Lee, Carl M Maresh, William J Kraemer, Linda M Yamamoto, Disa L Hatfield, Brooke L Bailey, Lawrence E Armstrong, Jeff S Volek, Brendon P McDermott, Stuart AS Craig [Go Up ↩]
+Elaine C Lee, Carl M Maresh, William J Kraemer, Linda M Yamamoto, Disa L Hatfield, Brooke L Bailey, Lawrence E Armstrong, Jeff S Volek, Brendon P McDermott, Stuart AS Craig [↩]

 - Effect of betaine supplementation on power performance and fatigue.
-Jay R Hoffman, Nicholas A Ratamess, Jie Kang, Stefanie L Rashti, Avery D Faigenbaum [Go Up ↩]
+Jay R Hoffman, Nicholas A Ratamess, Jie Kang, Stefanie L Rashti, Avery D Faigenbaum [↩]